Rahiq007/Rahiq007/README.md

+Rahiq Majeed
+🎓 BS in Computer Science, California State University, Monterey Bay (Graduated May 2024) 📊 Passionate Data Scientist | Machine Learning Enthusiast About Me
-Hi there 👋 I'm Rahiq Majeed, a data science student at California State University, Monterey Bay pursuing a BS in Computer Science.
-I'm passionate about using data to uncover insights and create innovative solutions to real-world problems.
+I'm a recent graduate with a strong foundation in data science and computer science.
+My passion lies in leveraging data to uncover insights and create innovative solutions to real-world problems.

-As a multidisciplinary student, I leverage my background in computer science, statistics, and business to build end-to-end data pipelines.
-I have experience working with Python for machine learning and data analysis using libraries like NumPy, Pandas, Scikit-Learn, and TensorFlow.
+Skills & Expertise

+Data Analysis & Machine Learning: Python, NumPy, Pandas, Scikit-Learn, TensorFlow Data Visualization
+Predictive Modeling
+Natural Language Processing
+Computer Vision
+End-to-end Data Pipeline Development

+Current Focus
+I'm actively working on projects in:

+Natural Language Processing
+Computer Vision
+Predictive Modeling
+Data Visualization

-Currently, I'm working on projects in natural language processing, computer vision, predictive modeling, and data visualization.
-My goal is to continue growing as a data scientist and one day apply my skills to make meaningful impacts in healthcare, education, or sustainability.
+My goal is to continue growing as a data scientist and apply my skills to make meaningful impacts in fields such as healthcare, education, or sustainability.
+Interests
+When I'm not diving into data, I enjoy staying active and exploring the outdoors.
+Let's Connect!

-Outside of data science, I enjoy staying active and being outdoors.
-I'm always eager to connect with others who share my interests in technology, problem-solving, and building better systems through data analytics.
-Feel free to reach out if you'd like to collaborate!
+I'm always eager to connect with fellow tech enthusiasts, problem-solvers, and those interested in leveraging data analytics to build better systems.
+If you'd like to collaborate or chat about data science, feel free to reach out!